psweens/Vascular-TDA/README.md

 ***TDA_main_script.m*** acts as a wrapper to perform the analysis detailed in in Brown, Sweeney & Lefebvre et al. (2021).
 Note, (4) was not used.

 ## References
+To reference this repository please use the below ciations.

 > [Multiscale Topology Characterises Dynamic Tumour Vascular Networks](https://arxiv.org/abs/2008.08667)<br>
 > Bernadette J, Stolz et al.